 Product Stewardship (sometimes called Extended Producer Responsibility) is when producers, brand owners, importers, retailers and consumers accept responsibility for reducing a product’s environmental impact.
 To date, New Zealand has had a voluntary approach to product stewardship although the Waste Minimisation Act allows for the government to declare a waste stream as a priority product, which means a mandatory product stewardship scheme would be implemented and all producers, brand owners, importers, retailers and consumers of that product would participate in it.

-On 9 August 2019 the Associate Minister for the Environment the Hon Eugenie Sage announced a consultation document on the Ministry for the Environment’s proposal for regulated product stewardship for six priority products: tyres, electrical and electronic products, agrichemicals and their containers, refrigerants and other synthetic greenhouse gases, farm plastics, and plastic packaging.
+On 29 July 2020 the Associate Minister for the Environment the Hon Eugenie Sage announced six priority products: tyres, electrical and electronic products, agrichemicals and their containers, refrigerants and other synthetic greenhouse gases, farm plastics, and plastic packaging.
 You can read more about the announcement here.

 In May 2018, we surveyed WasteMINZ members to determine their views on product stewardship.
 101 responses were received from both individual and organisational members of WasteMINZ.

-We have recently established a Product Stewardship Sector Group to advance the member priorities established through this research, primarily advancing mandatory schemes for the priority products announced by the Minister in July 2020.
+The Product Stewardship Sector Group was established in 2018 to advance the member priorities established through this research, primarily advancing mandatory schemes for the priority products announced by the Minister in July 2020.

 |Alec McNeil||Marlborough District Council|